theogbrand/pytorch-prep/normalizations.md

 **Practical note:** Almost every Transformer you'll encounter uses Layer Norm or RMSNorm.
 Batch norm is essentially absent from the Transformer world because it fundamentally conflicts with variable-length sequences and single-sample generation.

-# Toy Example of Batch Norm for "normalizing" different scales for smoother learning (MLP) -> concept applies for Transformers when we add to residuals
+# Toy Example (MLP) -> concept applies for Transformers when we add to residuals
 This way, we ensure that parameter updates are proportional:
 - Each dimension changes by similar percentages
 - No dimension explodes or vanishes